HL7/fhir-shorthand/input/pagecontent/overview.md

 * **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
 In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.

 * **Capability Statements (and other conformance resources):** The FSH language supports creation of SDs, and tools like SUSHI address creation of ImplementationGuide resources.
 However, these are not the only [conformance resources in FHIR](https://www.hl7.org/fhir/R4/conformance-module.html).
 Others include CapabilityStatement, OperationDefinition, SearchParameter, and CompartmentDefinition.
 Currently, you can create any of these types as instances; for example, using `InstanceOf: CapabilityStatement`.
 To make this easier, we provide a [downloadable template](CapabilityStatementTemplate.fsh) for a CapabilityStatement.
 There may be [other approaches](https://chat.fhir.org/#narrow/stream/215610-shorthand/topic/CapabilityStatement) that could create a CapabilityStatement more directly from requirements.
 Purpose-specific syntax could also be employed for other conformance resources such as SearchParameter and OperationDefinition.

-* **Nested Path Syntax:** While FSH is very good at expressing profiling rules, the current path grammar is cumbersome for populating resources with nested arrays.
-An example is populating the items in Questionnaires, where each item can contain sub-items.
-While not suggesting that FSH adopt YAML, it is worth noting that a syntax like YAML is much more concise in this type of situation.
-Additional syntax is under consideration.

-* **Logical Models:** FSH may provide future support for defining data models not derived from a FHIR resource.
-Logical models are useful for capturing domain objects and relationships early in the development cycle, and can provide traceability from requirements to implementable FHIR artifacts.

-* **Resource Definitions:** FSH may provide support for developing new FHIR resources and maintaining existing ones, to help HL7 Work Groups more effectively manage their contributions to FHIR core.

-There are also opportunities for tooling related to FSH.
-This overview also touched on one of those tools, SUSHI.
-A complete description of SUSHI is found in the [SUSHI Users Guide](sushi.html).
-Some tooling ideas include:

-* **Web-Based FSH:** A web-based deployment of a FSH interpreter would allow an interactive experience with FSH and SUSHI.

-* **Importing SDs to FSH:** Currently there is no mature tool to translate existing FHIR artifacts such as SDs into FSH.
-It should be possible to round-trip between SDs in JSON or XML and FSH.
-There are two tools under development that convert SDs to FSH, [FSH Food](https://github.com/lantanagroup/fshfood) and GoFSH.

 SUSHI issues and suggestions can be made [here](https://github.com/FHIR/sushi/issues).